howard-noble/analyze_app/README.md

     \\\ash
     python app.py
     \\\
-3. Access the web interface at \http://0.0.0.0:5000/\.

 ## 🤝 Contributing

-We need your help to develop the advanced detection logic.
-Please see the **[CONTRIBUTING.md](CONTRIBUTING.md)** file for guidelines on how to contribute.
+See the **[CONTRIBUTING.md](CONTRIBUTING.md)** file for guidelines on how to contribute to the Machine Learning model and heuristics logic.